Trip overview from Phong Nha to Hoi An

 From Phong Nha you can catch a local bus from the main street to Dong Hoi.
 The drop-off point in Dong Hoi is a 15-minute walk or a short taxi ride for 25.000 VND (€0,90) to Dong Hoi railway station.
 You can also book a taxi for 500.000 VND (€19) to Dong Hoi railway station.

 See the page of Dong Hoi to Phong Nha for the bus schedule.

-Train: Dong Hoi Railway Station Da Nang Railway Station
+Step 2: Train from Dong Hoi Railway Station to Da Nang Railway Station

 Duration: 5h 20min